MariaHu/svsal/docs/Technical.md

 - _marginal nodes_ are nodes representing marginals, such as `tei:note[@place eq 'margin']` or `tei:label[@place eq 'margin']`; _marginal nodes_ usually occur within _main nodes_, but not vice versa;
 - _page nodes_ and _anchor nodes_ are lowest-level nodes representing pages (`tei:pb`) and citation anchors (`tei:milestone`), respectively.

 The sum of all these nodes represents the nodes to be indexed (i.e., and index node is in exactly one of the categories above).
-However, indentifying the node type is important not only for determining whether some TEI node is to be indexed, but plays a crucial part in providing the node with further information during indexing: it's specific "citetrail" (the individual string for the node that is used to create permalink URIs); it's "passagetrail" (the non-technical, verbose information about the context of the node that is used for citation proposals, for instance); or it's "crumbtrail" (used for the hierarchical displaying of links to text units in search results, for example).
+However, indentifying the node type is important not only for determining whether some TEI node is to be indexed, but plays a crucial part in providing the node with further information during indexing: it's specific "citeID" (the individual string for the node that is used to create permalink URIs); it's "label" (the non-technical, verbose information about the context of the node that is used for citation proposals, for instance); or it's "crumbtrail" (used for the hierarchical displaying of links to text units in search results, for example).

 Node categories are defined using boolean functions which, by means of XPath expressions, check whether a node is of the specific type.
 For example, a function defining _marginal nodes_ might look like this: